snorbi07/Battlestation/README.md

 systemctl disable apt-daily-upgrade.timer
 ```

+# System settings

+## Enable fstrim
+Install the necessary package, by running `sudo apt install util-linux`.
+Afterwards enable the weekly cron job, by running: `sudo systemctl status fstrim.timer`

+## Enable TLP
+In case of a laptop setup, install and enable TLP for better power usage.
+`sudo apt install tlp`
+This will install and enable the TLP services.

 # sudo
 In case `sudo` is not enaled, do so by executing the following steps:
 - install `sudo` ifself: `apt install sudo`